 Ashley Beaulieu, DO, is the third recipient of McLean’s innovative year-long fellowship in women’s mental health.
 For Beaulieu and her predecessors, this exceptional experience offered a fascinating 12 months of learning, with exposure to female patients coping with a range of diagnoses in every type of setting—from inpatient to residential to outpatient.
 The fellowship, said Beaulieu, has only reinforced her passion and the trajectory of her career.

 “This experience has been the highlight of my training,” said Beaulieu.
-“McLean’s Center of Excellence in Women’s Mental Health is at the forefront of understanding the role gender plays in psychiatric disorders.
+“McLean’s Division of Women’s Mental Health is at the forefront of understanding the role gender plays in psychiatric disorders.
 I’ve had the opportunity to work alongside and learn from incredibly talented clinicians and leading experts.
 It’s been such a gift to be mentored by Drs.
 Amy Gagliardi and Shelly Greenfield.”
-Greenfield is chief of the center of excellence and Gagliardi serves as clinical director of the center and program director for the fellowship.
+Greenfield is chief of the division and Gagliardi serves as clinical director of the division and program director for the fellowship.

 After earning her medical degree, Beaulieu had the privilege in residency to work with veterans coping with trauma, addiction, and post-traumatic stress disorder.
 But 85% of her patients were male, and Beaulieu realized she wanted to understand how illnesses differed when present in women.